 Boat Title and Registration

-An individual may be charged a $25 penalty if he/she doesn’t title a boat within ten working days.
-Individuals must pick up a Boat Registration Application form from a local NJMVC location to register and title a boat.
-Along with that application, they must submit the following:
+Individuals may be charged a $25 penalty for not titling a boat within ten working days.
+Individuals must pick up a Boat Registration Application form from a local NJMVC location to register and title a vessel.

 - A completed Universal Title Application

-- A properly assigned Manufacturer’s Certificate of Ownership (MCO) or proof of ownership from the seller, such as his/her registration, along with a notarized bill of sale if the vehicle is coming from a state that does not require titles for boats
+- A properly assigned Manufacturer’s Certificate of Ownership (MCO) or proof of ownership from the seller, such as their registration, along with a notarized bill of sale if the vehicle is coming from a state that does not require titles for boats

 Boat Registration Fees